hacking-robot/ht1632c-arduino-web-interface/README.md

 HT1632C Web interface for Arduino
 =================================

-This is a web interface for the powerful HT1632C bicolor(RG) led matrix library made by gauravmm and forked by flavio-fernandes. (cf http://www.sureelectronics.net/goods.php?id=1095)
+This is a "early stage" web interface for the powerful HT1632C bicolor(RG) led matrix library made by gauravmm and forked by flavio-fernandes. (cf http://www.sureelectronics.net/goods.php?id=1095)

 Prerequisites
 =============